Tooth Fairy Traditions

 You can read about all the various tooth fairy tradition in Throw Your Tooth On The Roof, a book of collected traditions by Selby Beeler.

-I love the selection of Tooth Fairy related gear at Chasing Fireflies.
+I love the selection of Tooth Fairy related gear at Chasing Fireflies (no longer available).
 My kids are very light sleepers so if the tooth fairy were to reach under their pillows to collect a tooth, they’d definitely wake up.
 I love this hippo version the most.
 I’ve also found that if the tooth box is left on the kitchen counter, instead of on a bedside table the “Tooth Fairy” is a lot more likely to make a deposit in a timely manner.

 You can also make your own tooth box, like this one at Family Fun constructed from a large matchbox.
 I like the ribbon handle so this box can hang on the outside of a bedroom door.
 Further insuring the tooth fairy will not forget to stop by and won’t have to worry about tripping over toys and waking up a kid.